 The next most common command is the passwd command, which can change the password of each user.
-If you enter the ssh area with root access and enter this command only; The password will obviously be changed by the relevant user.
+If you enter the ssh area with root access and enter this command only, the relevant user will obviously change the password.

-The last important command is to add the user to the server, which I also used the most complete switches that I will explain to you later.
+The last important command is to add the user to the server, which I also used complete switches that I will explain to you later.

 useradd -c “comment here” -g adm -d /home/user -s /bin/bash user

-Now we want to deal with file management commands in this section, we can use the following command to change the group of a file.
+We want to deal with file management commands in this section; we can use the following command to change a filegroup.

 chgrp adm file